James F. Conway III

 Mr. Brophy is President and CEO of HUB International New England, LLC in Wilmington, Massachusetts.
 He is a graduate of the Whittemore Business School at the University of New Hampshire.
 Mr. Brophy has over 25 years of business development and management experience with domestic and London based brokerage firms.
 He joined HUB International New England, LLC in 1996 after spending 12 years as director of Bain Hogg Robinson LLC.
 He is a member of the Advisory Council for the Hartford, AIG, Arbella, Safeco, Travelers and Liberty Mutual Insurance Company.
 He is active in the Insurance Library Association of Boston and serves on the Board of Directors.
 Prior to his career in the brokerage field, Mr. Brophy was a Senior Commercial Lines Underwriter with the Travelers Insurance Company.

-Gary Campbell is the Chief Operating Officer of Gilbert Campbell Real Estate, which owns and manages rental housing in New Hampshire and Massachusetts.
-He is responsible for management operations, which include marketing, finance, and maintenance as well as developing new rental communities in which the company can invest.
-A past President of the Apartment Association of New Hampshire, he is a member of ULI Boston, IREM, the Northeast Realtors and the Northeast Builders and Remodelers Association.
+Gary Campbell is Chief Executive Officer of Gilbert Campbell Real Estate, a company that owns and manages 2,000 units of rental housing in New Hampshire and Massachusetts.
+He is responsible for management operations, which include marketing, finance, and maintenance.
+He is also involved in developing and acquiring new rental communities for the company.
+He is a builder-member of the National Association of Home Builders, current President of the Home Builders and Remodelers Association of Massachusetts, past President of the Apartment Association of New Hampshire, as well as a member of ULI Boston, IREM, and the Northeast Realtors.

 Dr. Carole A. Cowan